thecodeah/quicli/CONTRIBUTING.md

  - Development - refers to files that are not provided to the end-user (Eg. files that are used to assist the development process.)

 # Rules
- 1. Before committing, make sure you build the project!
+ 1. Before committing modified production code, make sure you build the project!
- 2. Before making a pull request, make sure you run `changelog generate`!
- 3. When adding new functions, keep them in the `cli` namespace.
+ 2. When adding new functions, keep them in the `cli` namespace.
- 4. When modifying production code you can only import libraries that are provided by NodeJS by default (Such as `fs`, `path`).
+ 3. When modifying production code you can only import libraries that are provided by NodeJS by default (Such as `fs`, `path`).
- 5. Either disable your formatter or make sure it's configured in a way that it won't modify all the lines in the file that you're working on.
+ 4. Either disable your formatter or make sure it's configured in a way that it won't modify all the lines in the file that you're working on.
 Any pull requests full of removed/added whitespace and restructured syntax will be declined.

 # Commit Message Format
 This project uses `generate-changelog` to generate a `CHANGELOG.md` file.
 Because of this, commit messages need to follow a specific format:
 ```
-type(category): description
+type: description
 ```
  - type:
    - `breaking` - A change that breaks backwards-compatability **(Production)**